 For the retrieval of information, electronic systems often offer convenient and prompt methods – such as file-naming functionality that allows for more effective and accurate search functions.
 If a business has solid file-naming protocols in place, anyone searching for a specific file will know what search criteria to use.
-There are also methods of retrieval that may not be faster, but are more secure, such as using passwords and sign-in sign-out features that enforce strict authorisation policies.
-Hard-copy systems for retrieval, much like hard-copy storage methods, are often slower and more cumbersome to retrieve information from, but using systems such as alphabetical or numerical filing systems make retrieval of specific information easier – as long as you know what you’re looking for.
-Content from georgiagoddard on wordpress
+There are also methods of retrieval that may not be faster but are more secure, such as using passwords and sign-in sign-out features that enforce strict authorisation policies.
+Hard-copy systems for retrieval, much like hard-copy storage methods, are often slower and more cumbersome to retrieve information from.
+However, using systems such as alphabetical or numerical filing systems makes retrieval of specific information easier – as long as you know what you’re looking for.

 As mentioned previously, business information (particularly personal or sensitive information) is subject to strict regulations enforced by GDPR and data protection guidelines, and the storage of said information is no different.
 Data Protection legislation dictates that data should be a) only stored for the duration permitted by the data controller and/or the data’s owner, b) accessible to authorised individuals only, and c) regularly updated to maintain accuracy.

-If an organisation understands and adheres to all of the above, they can avoid fines and legal action regarding business document production and information management for the duration of their existence.
+If an organisation understands and adheres to all of the above, it can avoid fines and legal action regarding business document production and information management for the duration of its existence.